Plastic surgery: History

-Treatments for the plastic repair of a broken nose are first mentioned in the c.
-1600 BC Egyptian medical text called the Edwin Smith papyrus.
-The early trauma surgery textbook was named after the American Egyptologist, Edwin Smith.
-Reconstructive surgery techniques were being carried out in India by 800 BC.
-Sushruta was a physician who made contributions to the field of plastic and cataract surgery in the 6th century BC.

 The Roman scholar Aulus Cornelius Celsus recorded surgical techniques, including plastic surgery, in the 1st century AD.

-The Romans also performed plastic cosmetic surgery, using simple techniques, such as repairing damaged ears, from around the 1st century BC.
+Roman physicians in the 1st century BCE also performed plastic reconstructive surgeries, using simple techniques, to repair damaged ears.
 For religious reasons, they did not dissect either human beings or animals, thus, their knowledge was based in its entirety on the texts of their Greek predecessors.
 Notwithstanding, Aulus Cornelius Celsus left some accurate anatomical descriptions, some of which—for instance, his studies on the genitalia and the skeleton—are of special interest to plastic surgery.

-Arabs practiced the plastic surgery, during the Abbasid Caliphate in 750 AD.
-The Arabic translations made their way into Europe via intermediaries.
-In Italy, the Branca family of Sicily and Gaspare Tagliacozzi (Bologna) became familiar with the techniques of Sushruta.